imfemambocus/chemspace/README.md

   the real coordinates.
 - **The numbers that matter.** A side panel lists the formula, mass, XLogP, SMILES, InChI, and the rest, with a link back out to the compound's PubChem page.
-- **A 3D property radar.** Instead of a plain table, the computed descriptors (molecular weight, XLogP, TPSA, H-bond donors and acceptors, rotatable bonds) grow out of a spider-web platform as a ring of bars, each normalized to a typical small-molecule range.
+- **A property radar.** Instead of a plain table, the computed descriptors (molecular weight, XLogP, TPSA, H-bond donors and acceptors, rotatable bonds) are drawn as a ring of bars, each normalized to a typical small-molecule range.
 The value list underneath doubles as the accessible table view.
 - **Small touches.** A first-load splash where a molecule assembles and tumbles, a camera that frames each new structure automatically, ambient occlusion and a soft bloom so the model reads with real depth, and animation that leans on GSAP so it feels designed rather than bolted on.